 These locks are electromechanical entryway locking devices, which means they are mechanical locks with electronic devices that give extra features.

-You use these electric strike locks with another type of locking device, for example, a lockset or a panic bar.
-These get mounted like the traditional lock strike plate, on the inside of the door jamb.
-Electrical power is provided to the strike, which holds the latch or secures it, keeping the entryway locked until the release system is triggered.
+You use these electric strike locks with another locking device, for example, a lockset or a panic bar.
+These get mounted like the traditional lock strike plate on the inside of the door jamb.
+Electrical power is provided to the strike, holding the latch or securing it, keeping the entryway locked until the user triggers the release system.

 The sort of release system selected will differ dependent on the application.
-Instances of release systems for electric strikes integrate reception release buttons, a keypad, electronic key card or fob reader, and, much more.
-When the release system is triggered, a hinged piece of metal inside the electric strike will rotate to enable the entryway to open without turning the entryway handle.
+For example, release systems for electric strikes integrate reception release buttons, a keypad, electronic key card, or fob reader.
+When someone triggers the release system, a hinged piece of metal inside the electric strike will rotate to open the entryway without turning the handle.

 The lock or panic equipment works freely of the electric strike.
 Hence, the electric strike plate works to keep the entryway bolted from the exterior, whether the power is out.
-However, you can still open the entryway from inside by turning the entryway handle or pushing the touchpad of the panic equipment.
-It is an example of how fail-safe work.
-Notwithstanding, depending on the application, most electric strikes can be set to either fail-secure or fail-safe using an integral switch.
+However, you can still open the entry from inside by turning the entryway handle or pushing the touchpad of the panic equipment.
+It is an example of how fail-safe works.
+Notwithstanding, an expert locksmith can set most electric strikes to either fail-secure or fail-safe using an integral switch depending on the application.

-Instances of release systems for maglocks include much of the same devices from for electric strikes.
-Whenever energized, a mag lock can create a retention force more than 1,000 pounds, making it an exceptional lock.
+Instances of release systems for maglocks include much of the same devices for electric strikes.
+A mag lock can create a retention force of more than 1,000 pounds whenever energized, making it an exceptional lock.
 However, it is until the power is out.
 Maglocks by design require a constant supply of electricity to remain locked.
-Which means these locks are fail-safe, they can’t keep the entryway locked from both sides when the power goes out.
+It means these locks are fail-safe; they can’t keep the entryway locked from both sides when the power goes out.

 Picking the Right Locks for Your Building

-Budget concerns also need to be considered when buying.
-Picking a lock-based only on expense frequently leads to higher costs if the lock isn’t code-compliant or doesn’t work for the planned application.
+Plus, it would help if you considered budget concerns when buying electric strike locks and magnetic locks.
+Picking a lock based only on expense frequently leads to higher costs if the lock isn’t code-compliant or doesn’t work for the planned application.